 - TTY telephones (identified with the TTY pictogram) are available at every bank of public telephones in the terminal and boarding areas.

 - All pay telephones in the terminal are equipped with an adjustable volume control and a flux coil to assist hearing-aid users.

 - Visual fire alarms (strobes) are located in public areas.

 If you are a TTY user, simply call 7-1-1 for all directory assistance listings (local, national, US, overseas and toll free numbers).

 - Braille signs are located at entrances to all public washrooms.

 - All elevators, escalators and moving sidewalks are equipped with braille signage.

 - Elevators are also equipped with audible synthesized voice “floor callers” or acoustic signals that indicate floors.

-- A “rest area” for guide dogs for the visually impaired is located near the west tower of the ExpressParc.
+- There is a relief area for guide dogs across from the terminal building, near the west tower of the multi-level parking garage.